This page is related to new SmartBear ID-based licenses that we’ve introduced in ReadyAPI 3.8.1.

 ReadyAPI licenses to which this info applies

-The use of SLM licenses in Private Networks is explained here.
+Here, we have explained the use of SLM licenses in Private Networks.

 Requirements